karthikkeyan/KarthVader/README.md

 ## How To Get Started

-Download the [KarthVader] from github and add KarthVader-Source directory into your project.

 ## Setup

 Before start using KarthVader class, you need to setup the core data file name & object model.
 Before do any thing with KarthVader you need to give your core data configuration details.